Lives saved

 As my condition worsened, my brother grabbed my ResQLink 400 PLB attached to the front of my pack (as seen in the photos) and activated it, preventing further harm.

 It was about a 1.5-2 hour wait for the helicopter to arrive, and we weren’t sure if it was coming.
 My brother became increasingly stressed and worried the longer we waited.
-The plan was to wait about 2 hours, and if no help arrived, we would try to push on to the hut.
+The plan was to wait about 2 hours.
+If no help arrived, we would try to push on to the hut.

-In the meantime, we used our emergency survival shelter and emergency blanket to stay warm (always be prepared), making sure the beacon was outside the blankets and shelter to ensure a clear signal.
+In the meantime, we used our emergency survival shelter and blanket to stay warm.
+We kept the beacon outside to ensure a clear signal.

-Once the helicopter arrived, a rescuer was winched down in difficult conditions (very windy) to assess us both.
-We were each individually winched up, followed by our gear, and flown to Invercargill for assessment.
+Once the helicopter arrived, a rescuer winched down in difficult, windy conditions to assess us.
+We each were winched up, followed by our gear, and the helicopter flew us to Invercargill for assessment.

 Thank you to all who run the Search and Rescue Service in New Zealand for your effort.